metao1/anagram/README.md

 - It is much efficient compared to sorting approach.

 Cons:

 - Space complexity is O(n) as extra space.
+- Over engineering
 - It is not very scalable.
-- It is not very flexible.

 ### Using array based approach
 We use an array to count the number of occurrences of each character in each string and compare the counts.
 Pros:

 - It is easy to understand and maintain.
+- Space complexity is O(1)
+- Complexity is O(n)
 - It is much efficient compared to sorting approach.

 Cons:

+- It is limited to word as input.
 - It is limited number of characters set we defined as constant.

 ## Implementation